Andersoncrs5/sign_in_fullstack-nest-react/README.md

 # sign_in_fullstack-nest-react

-project fullstack with react, nestjs and postgresql

-using :

-- postgresql
-- nestjs with typescript and fastify
-- react with bun
+A fullstack authentication system built with React, NestJS (with Fastify), and PostgreSQL, using Bun as the JavaScript runtime.

+## Features:

+    User sign up and sign in flow

+    Fullstack integration with secure API endpoints

+    Backend built with NestJS and Fastify for high performance

+    Frontend developed using React with Bun runtime

+    Data stored and managed with PostgreSQL

+    Modern and efficient development stack

+    axios

+    jwt

+Ideal for learning and demonstrating fullstack development with modern tools.